gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 ```

 ## DESCRIPTION
-The Update-AIPScanner cmdlet updates the database schema for the Azure Information Protection scanner.
-You must run this cmdlet one time after you have upgraded the Azure Information Protection client.
+The Update-AIPScanner cmdlet updates the database schema for the Azure Information Protection scanner and if required, the scanner service account is also granted delete permissions for the scanner database.
+You must run this cmdlet one time after you have upgraded the Azure Information Protection client version 1.26.6.0 or earlier.

 Run this cmdlet with an account that has the database-level role of db_owner for the database that the scanner is using (named AzInfoProtectionScanner).